SNOW ENDING, BUT SLIPPERY ROADS POSSIBLE THIS MORNING

 Your First Alert Weather Forecast:

-The snow is ending across the area...
-The heaviest fell across southern Oconto, southern Marinette and Door Counties.
+The snow wrapped up this morning and the heaviest snow fell across southern Oconto, southern Marinette and Door Counties.
 Some spots got 3-5″, with only a slushy inch or two elsewhere.
-Regardless, travel may be slippery this morning.
-Drivers should be careful on lesser traveled roads, untreated streets, plus on bridges and overpasses.
-Also, be alert to icy patches on some sidewalks and parking lots, as temperatures have dropped below freezing this morning.
-Your severe weather outlook is LOW.
+Travel has improved significantly across most of NE Wisconsin.
+Drivers should still be careful on lesser traveled roads, untreated streets, plus on bridges and overpasses.
+Also, be alert to icy patches on some sidewalks and parking lots, as temperatures will drop below freezing again tonight.

 As a weak disturbance lingers across Wisconsin, skies will stay cloudy for a while.
 The lack of sun and a brisk north wind will only allow us to rise into the low to middle 30s.
 A few more light snow showers are possible tonight and into tomorrow.
 Only minor additional accumulations are expected.